nice-game-hints/template/README.md

 The part between `---` lines is _metadata_:
  - _title_: The name of the game that is shown in the page and page title etc.
- - _keywords_: list of keywords to help search engines
+ - _keywords_: list of keywords to help search engines, these root index.md keywords are repeated on every other guide under the game
  - _author_: Your name.
 Shown under every guide.
  - _praise_: buymeacoffee.com url to ask readers to give you money for your hard work with the guide.